SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 - The lifetime of `RwLockReadGuard` of `DashMap` is tied to lifetime of `lock_api::RwLockReadGuard`.
 - The lifetime of `RwLockReadGuard` is tied to the lifetime of `RwLock`

-This means if we decide to return a reference to the value for a key we are actually returning `DashMap's Ref` and also holding a lock against the shard that the key belongs to.
+This means if we decide to return a reference to the value for a key we are actually returning `DashMap's Ref` and also *holding a lock* against the *shard* that the key belongs to.

-The [Store](https://github.com/SarthakMakhija/cached/blob/main/src/cache/store/mod.rs) abstraction in `Cached` provides `get_ref` method that returns an instance of [KeyValueRef](https://github.com/SarthakMakhija/cached/blob/main/src/cache/store/key_value_ref.rs) which wraps `DashMap's Ref`.
+The [Store](https://github.com/SarthakMakhija/cached/blob/main/src/cache/store/mod.rs) abstraction in **CacheD** provides `get_ref` method that returns an instance of [KeyValueRef](https://github.com/SarthakMakhija/cached/blob/main/src/cache/store/key_value_ref.rs) which wraps `DashMap's Ref`.

 ```rust
 pub(crate) fn get_ref(&self, key: &Key) -> Option<KeyValueRef<'_, Key, StoredValue<Value>>> {...}